-The Applications & Gaming Tab - Port Triggering
+The Applications & Gaming Tab - Port Range Triggering

 The Port Triggering screen allows the Router to watch outgoing data for specific port numbers.
-The IP address of the computer that sends the matching data is remembered by the Router, so that when the requested data returns through the Router, the data is pulled back to the proper computer by way of IP address and port mapping rules.
+The IP address of the computer that sends the matching data is remembered by the Router, so that when the requested data returns through the Router, the data is sent to the proper computer by way of IP address and port mapping rules.

-Port Triggering
+Port Triggering Range

-Application.
+Application Name.
 Enter the application name of the trigger.

-Triggered Range
+Triggered Range.
 For each application, list the triggered port number range.
 Check with the Internet application documentation for the port number(s) needed.

-Start Port.
-Enter the starting port number of the Triggered Range.
+Enter the starting and ending port numbers of the Triggered Range.